Sanugiw/Sanugiw/README.md

 ## About Me

-I’m a highly motivated and disciplined second year **Biomedical Engineering undergraduate at the University of Moratuwa**, maintaining a CGPA of **3.9/4.0** with consistent placement on the **Dean’s List** for academic excellence.
+I am a highly motivated and disciplined second year **Biomedical Engineering undergraduate at the University of Moratuwa**, maintaining a CGPA of **3.9/4.0** with consistent placement on the **Dean’s List** for academic excellence.
 I am passionate about solving complex healthcare challenges through interdisciplinary approaches that combine **Mathematics**, **Physiological Modeling**, **Bio Signal Processing**, **Machine Learning**, and **Human-Computer Interaction**.

 My academic journey is enriched by hands-on experience in building **medical devices** and **intelligent software systems** that enhance diagnostic accuracy and clinical efficiency.
 I bring a strong blend of **hardware integration**, **algorithm development**, and **user-centered design**, aiming to create impactful, accessible solutions that improve patient care and promote global health equity.

-Beyond the classroom, I’m actively involved in leadership and technical roles within several organizations including the **Electronic Club**, **IEEE EMBS Student Branch Chapter of University of Moratuwa**, **IEEE Student Branch of University of Moratuwa**, and **AIESEC in University of Moratuwa**.
+Beyond the classroom, I am actively involved in leadership and technical roles within several organizations including the **Electronic Club**, **IEEE EMBS Student Branch Chapter of University of Moratuwa**, **IEEE Student Branch of University of Moratuwa**, and **AIESEC in University of Moratuwa**.
 These experiences have helped sharpen my communication, project management, and team collaboration skills — vital tools for a future biomedical innovator.

 I am continuously seeking opportunities to engage in **research**, collaborate on **multidisciplinary projects**, and explore how emerging technologies can be translated into **real-world biomedical solutions**.